curateteaching/digitalpedagogy/keywords/labor.md

 ## CURATORIAL STATEMENT

 REBECCA: Your curatorial statement and several of your artifacts highlight the challenges of hidden digital labor, but I also see hints of the work you do helping students successfully negotiate a digital labor market to have more agency with their own digital labor.
 Can you more positively frame that in your curatorial statement and annotations.
-I see this theme, for example, in the artifact ÒBuild Your Own WebsiteÓ and in the mention of personal advocacy with the "Student CollaboratorsÕ Bill of Rights.Ó  When I read the your keyword now I get a strong sense of the negative polemic critiquing hidden labor, but not as much of a sense of what students might learn through their labor.
+I see this theme, for example, in the artifact "Build Your Own Website" and in the mention of personal advocacy with the "Student Collaborators' Bill of Rights."
+When I read the your keyword now I get a strong sense of the negative polemic critiquing hidden labor, but not as much of a sense of what students might learn through their labor.

 ###The spectrality of labor###